KanishkMishra/Etch-a-Sketch/README.md

 # Etch-a-Sketch

-This program is a16 by 16 grid for sketching
+This program atarts as a 16 by 16 grid for sketching, can be resized keeping same dimensions using js.